Advaita1/acc-quali-automator/README.md

 The cells under # must be formatted as =rows() - 1

+The application expects that the quali sheet will be contained in sheet1 of the spreadsheet.

-The application also expects that there will be no more than 500 records per sheet.
+It also expects that there will be no more than 500 records per sheet.

 # Usage